Jtho28/sway/README.md

 ## The Future
 I plan on replacing this setup with an ansible playbook at some point because I want to learn ansible.
 I will probably just delete this repo after that as to not leave an old and unmaintained fork just laying around here.

+Ideally, this ansible playbook, roles, etc. will be able to configure my entire system so I can get up and running on any linux machine with just one repo.
+I would also like it to be completely distribution agnostic.